 Contents

-- 1 Parts of Computer system and its functions
+- 1 Parts of a Computer System and Their Functions

 - 1.1 Central Processing Unit (CPU) – The Brain of the Computer